werf/werf/docs/pages/documentation.md

 sidebar: documentation
 ---

 The documentation of Werf comprises ~100 articles.
-They include common use cases (getting started, deploying to Kubernetes, CI/CD integration and more), a comprehensive description of its functions & architecture, CLI, and commands.
+They include common use cases (getting started, deploying to Kubernetes, CI/CD integration and more), a comprehensive description of functions & architecture, CLI, and commands.

 We recommend to start off with our **Guides** section: